TitanTechSol/Fitness-interval-timer/sounds/Audio3.md

 Do 30 seconds of plank
 Do 30 mountain climbers
 Do 30 jumping jacks
-Do 30–60 second wall sit
+Do a 30 second wall sit
 Do 10 tricep dips on chair
 Do 10 chair step-ups each leg
 Do 10 seated knee raises